Tag : manufacturing technology

 4. Power and force limiting.
 “This is the approach that has really taken off in the marketplace, so it defines what everyone considers a ‘collaborative’ robot,” said Carole Franklin, director of standards development at the Robotic Industries Association.
 “Typically, these robots are limited in the payload they can carry and in the amount of force they could exert if they were to strike a person by accident.
 Also, the power/force-limited robots tend to be designed with rounded edges and softer surfaces that reduce the risk of injury if contact were to occur.”

 New technology is often met with skepticism and anxiety.
 However, no evidence exists that robots take away human employment.
 Instead, it creates new jobs and optimal productivity.
-Interested in seeing Sawyer, a collaborative robot in a machine shop?
 Contact Tag Team Manufacturing in Parker, Colorado.

 CNC Machinist